-- The aviation blockchain market in North America is projected to grow at 25.2%, being the highest CAGR during the forecast period.
-North America is the most advanced region in terms of adopting new technologies and infrastructure.
-Increasing the rate of adoption of blockchain in air transportation is one of the major factors impacting the growth rate of this region.
+- The aviation blockchain market in North America is projected to grow at 25.2%, the highest CAGR during the forecast period.
+North America is the most advanced region in adopting new technologies and infrastructure.
+Increasing the adoption rate of blockchain in air transportation is one of the significant factors impacting the growth rate of this region.

 Blockchain Use Cases In The Airlines Industry

-Blockchain can be used for recording the location of valuable assets in real-time and in a reliable manner.
-Information like flight path, baggage onboarding, tracking down a lost entity, passenger details, etc can come in handy during unfortunate times. all flight-related intel remotely on a blockchain backup record could be an added measure of security to today’s breach-friendly centralized systems.
+Blockchain can be used to record the location of valuable assets in a real-time and reliable manner.
+Information like flight path, baggage onboarding, tracking down a lost entity, passenger details, etc., can come in handy during unfortunate times.
+All flight-related intel remotely on a blockchain backup record could be an added security measure to today’s breach-friendly centralized systems.
 It will also ensure transparency and a streamlined process throughout.

+The global Maintenance, Repair, and Overhaul (MRO) market was valued at $69 billion, but it is estimated to reach $103 billion in 2028 with a 4.1% increase per annum.
 We have all experienced delays at the airport due to maintenance issues.
-These delays not just lead to a bad reputation but also result in the loss of countless dollars.
-The global Maintenance, Repair and Overhaul (MRO) market was valued at $69 billion but it is estimated to reach $103 billion in 2028 with a 4.1% increase per annum.
+These delays lead to a bad reputation and result in the loss of countless dollars.
 Here is how blockchain can help aviation maintenance save millions of dollars:

 - Blockchain can continuously update the logs for each part’s condition of an airplane.
 This will help reduce the time consumed on routine inspection and maintenance of the plane.

-- The science behind ledger technology has matured to such an impressive extent that continuous ledger updation will lead to improved efficiency and also boosts utilization.
+- The science behind ledger technology has matured to an impressive extent that continuous ledger updates will improve efficiency and boost utilization.

-- Blockchain can also help in predictive maintenance and exterminate the challenges before they affect necessary airline operations.
+- Blockchain can also help in predictive maintenance and exterminate the challenges before affecting necessary airline operations.

 - The theoretical concept of smart tickets can be brought to life with the help of blockchain technology.
 This will not only eliminate the use of paper tickets but could also be used as access to the airport lounge, accommodations, etc.

-- Blockchain technology in the aviation industry has the capability to unify systems for various industries like airlines and other travel industries like ticketing, loyalty programs, and non-airline logistical industries such as transportation and hotels.
-All the industries related to travel could use some streamlining to create a seamless experience and better customer satisfaction.
+- Blockchain technology in the aviation industry has the capability to unify systems for various industries like airlines and other travel industries like ticketing, loyalty programs, and non-airline logistical sectors such as transportation and hotels.
+All the initiatives related to travel could use some streamlining to create a seamless experience and better customer satisfaction.

 Blockchain Benefits For The Aviation Market

-- Amazing customer experience: There is absolutely no denying the fact that blockchain technology for airports will improve the rate of customer satisfaction.
-The processes will be simplified and the risk of error minimized.
+- Fantastic customer experience: There is no denying the fact that blockchain technology for airports will improve the rate of customer satisfaction.
+The processes will be simplified, and the risk of error minimized.

-- Reducing dependency on third parties: Did you know that travel agents or other intermediaries control 99% of the market for indirect ticket sales?
+- Reducing dependency on third parties: Did you know those travel agents or other intermediaries control 99% of the market for indirect ticket sales?
 Astonishing, isn’t it?
-Well, blockchain for the aviation market can help in driving a much-required change.
-Blockchain can help by reducing these third-party costs and can increase revenues among the network members.
+Blockchain for the aviation market can help drive a much-required change.
+Blockchain can help by reducing these third-party costs and increasing revenues among the network members.

-- Improving ground operations: Blockchain enhances tracking, tracing, and transparency in operations, transactions, cost, and revenue.
-The complexity is decreased and all the processes become simpler and more efficient.
+- Improving ground operations: Blockchain enhances tracking, tracing, and transparency in operations, transactions, price, and revenue.
+The complexity is decreased, and all the processes become simpler and more efficient.

 It’s a wrap!

-Mark my words, forward-looking airlines that have a blockchain development agency by their side and are ready for other digital technologies to fundamentally rethink how they do business will gain the greatest benefits.
+Mark my words, forward-looking airlines with a blockchain development agency by their side and ready for other digital technologies to fundamentally rethink how they do business will gain the most significant benefits.